ScrappyAcademy/scrappyacademy.github.com/source/_posts/2013-01-28-fibonacci-warm-up.markdown

 `4_000_000` cap.
 However, the [Fibonnaci](http://en.wikipedia.org/wiki/Fibonacci_number) sequence is very common.
-And this method doesn't let us re-use that. {" So at this point we took a step back, and asked: _"What is the code that I wish I could write?"_. "} The answer looked something like:
+And this method doesn't let us re-use that. {" So at this point we took a step back, and asked: "What is the code that we wish we could write?" "} The answer looked something like:
 {% endpullquote %}